bluenviron/mediamtx/README.md

 * Each stream can have multiple video and audio tracks, encoded with any codec, including H264, H265, VP8, VP9, MPEG2, MP3, AAC, Opus, PCM, JPEG
 * Streams are automatically converted from a protocol to another.
 For instance, it's possible to publish a stream with RTSP and read it with HLS
 * Serve multiple streams at once in separate paths
-* Authenticate readers and publishers
+* Authenticate users; use internal or external authentication
 * Query and control the server through an HTTP API
 * Read Prometheus-compatible metrics
 * Redirect readers to other RTSP servers (load balancing)